-170. When Ms. Rutter lived at Bridges, she was constantly cold during the winter because the shelter keeps the temperature at 63 degrees.
+184. When Ms. Rutter lived at Bridges, she was constantly cold during the winter because the shelter keeps the temperature at 63 degrees.
 People got sick so often that residents gave a nickname to the cough that developed while living at Bridges: the Kraemer cough.
-Ms. Rutter's bed was also infested with bed bugs while living at the shelter.
+Bed bugs also infested Ms. Rutter's bed while she lived at the shelter.

-171. When Ms. Rutter lived at Bridges, the bathrooms were unsanitary.
+185. When Ms. Rutter lived at Bridges, the shelter maintained unsanitary bathrooms.
 There were not enough toilet stalls and showers for the residents.
 The shelter had about five toilet stalls and six showers in the woman's bathroom, and there were around 100 women in the shelter.
 The conditions got worse at times because one or two of the showers were often not working.